 is aging at a greater rate than the rest of the country, making end-of-life issues and education essential.

 make up 75% of our state’s Medicare population resulting in limited access to end-of-life healthcare.

-Informed by our rich history and amplified by the growing need, the board developed the following mission, vision and guiding principles for an end-life facility.
+Informed by our region’s rich history in end-of-life care, including the Missoula Demonstration Project/Life’s End Institute (1998 1998 – 2001), and amplified by the growing need, the board developed the following mission, vision and guiding principles for an end-life facility.

 We envision a community where the end of life can be enriching and transformative.